Listing Suppressed for Policy Compliance but Unclear Reason

 Reviewing Performance Notifications

 Think of Performance Notifications as official messages from Amazon’s enforcement team.
 You can find them under the Performance tab in Seller Central.
-These alerts will inform you about more serious issues, such as:
+These alerts inform you about more serious issues, such as:

 - Listings removed for a specific policy violation.